jina-ai/finetuner/docs/get-started/clinc150/index.md

 Before proceeding with the fine-tuning, we should evaluate the performance of the pre-trained model, so that after fine-tuning we can evaluate again and compare the results.
-To evaluate the model, we can use the built-in `Evaluator` component that allows us to compute information retireval metrics.
+To evaluate the model, we can use the built-in `Evaluator` component of `finetuner` that allows us to compute information retrieval metrics.
 We will evaluate on the test split of our dataset:

 ```python
 from finetuner.tuner.evaluation import Evaluator